 - 3 spring onions, sliced into rounds

-- 1 carrot, peeled and thinly sliced into long strips
+- 1 large carrot, peeled and thinly sliced into long strips

-- 300g ready-cooked gluten free rice noodles (I used Amoy Straight to Wok Gluten Free Ribbon Rice Noodles)
+- 300g ready-cooked gluten free rice noodles (I use Amoy Straight to Wok Gluten Free Ribbon Rice Noodles) OR 180g flat rice noodles/rice sticks (par-cooked for 5 minutes, see my note in the introduction about how to par-cook them)

 - 2 tbsp tamari